Masumi Hayashi-Smith Masumi Hayashi-Smith

 Building a Sustainable Major Gifts Program

 Starting a major gifts program can feel overwhelming.
 We recently partnered with Awbury Arboretum to change that.
 In just a few weeks, we designed a major gifts strategy tailored to their mission, built the tools and systems to support it, and coached the team through implementation.
 The result?
 A values-aligned program that’s already deepening donor relationships, energizing the board, and unlocking transformational giving.
 Thinking about launching or reimagining your major gifts work?
-Let us help you. https://www.almapartners.net/
+Let us help you.
+Contact us at connect@almapartners.net

 Read More